 Doctoral Program "Cell Signaling"

-The Group Leonard is Associated Member of the special Doctoral Program "Molecular Mechanisms of Cell Signaling" reviewed and funded by the Austrian Research Fund FWF.
+The Leonard Group is an Associated Member of the special Doctoral Program "Molecular Mechanisms of Cell Signaling" reviewed and funded by the Austrian Research Fund FWF.

 Boehringer Ingelheim Fonds PhD Fellowship